Georgia Southern Eagles football

 The Georgia Southern Eagles football program represents Georgia Southern University in football as part of the Sun Belt Conference.
 The current head coach is Clay Helton.
 The Eagles have won six FCS (I-AA) national championships and have produced two Walter Payton Award winners.
 Georgia Southern first continuously fielded a football team in 1924, but play was suspended for World War II and did not return until 1981.
-The Eagles competed as an FCS independent from 1984 to1992 and as a member of the Southern Conference from 1993 to 2013, winning 10 SoCon championships.
+The Eagles competed as an FCS independent from 1984 to 1992 and as a member of the Southern Conference from 1993 to 2013, winning 10 SoCon championships.
 In 2014, Georgia Southern moved to the FBS level and joined the Sun Belt Conference, winning the conference championship outright in its first year.
 Georgia Southern's main Sun Belt rivals are Appalachian State and Georgia State.

 History

 Early history

 As First District A&M, the school began organizing football teams as early as 1909.

 However, the college first continuously fielded a team in 1924.
-In 1929, B.L.
-"Crook" Smith, a sports standout from Mercer University, was hired as football coach and athletics director and would lead the football team for 13 seasons.
+In 1929, Crook Smith, a sports standout from Mercer University, was hired as football coach and athletics director and led the football team for 13 seasons.
 Football was suspended in 1941 at the outset of World War II and would not return for 41 years.